nglviewer/mdsrv/README.md

-MDSrv is a simple server that enables remote access to coordinate trajectories from molecular dynamics simulations.
+MDsrv is a simple server that enables remote access to coordinate trajectories from molecular dynamics simulations.
 It can be used together with the NGL Viewer (http://github.com/arose/ngl) to interactively view trajectories of molecular complexes in a web-browser, either within a local network or from anywhere over the internet.

 Formats supported are:
 * xtc/trr